wadi-green/Wadi.Green/README.md

 # Wadi.green

-We want to educate everyone what it means to live an eco-friendly life.
+We want to educate everyone how to live an eco-friendly life.
+Yes there is tons of information out there, what makes us different ?